 - Morelia, Michoacan has elegant buildings made out of pink quarry stone and is a destination for people who enjoy colonial architecture and local culture.
 Most will also enjoy strolling through Morelia's lovely plazas and gardens.

 - Puebla, Puebla, is renowned for its Talavera pottery, but its historical center is chock-full of beautiful colonial buildings.
 It's also the home of the chile en nogada, Mexico's national dish.

 - Oaxaca, Oaxaca is a destination that combines gorgeous colonial architecture with colorful traditions, beautiful handicrafts, and delicious cuisine.

-- Taxco, Guerrero, Mexico's silver capital, is a great place to buy jewelry but is also a charming colonial town set in the mountains south of Mexico City.
+- Taxco, Guerrero, Mexico's silver capital, is a charming colonial town set in the mountains south of Mexico City.

 The world's second largest coral reef is just off the Riviera Maya, making it a perfect destination for scuba diving or snorkeling.
 If you're more interested in activities on land, consider exploring the Copper Canyon.

 Consider some active adventures that will make your trip to Mexico unforgettable.